 All requests for access to records shall be presented in writing to the manager of the office which maintains the records.
 That office shall specify the time and manner in which records may be inspected.
 The administrator shall provide any necessary explanation or interpretation of the records.
 Copies of any records, except academic records and test scores, may be obtained at the current copying rate.
 The release of permissible academic records will require a written/signed request in advance and will be subject to copying fees.
 As a matter of professional courtesy and standard operational procedure, it is the University's policy not to release copies of academic records from other institutions, either to the student or to a third party.
 The student should request such records from the institution of origin.
 The student has the right to challenge records that he/she thinks are inaccurate or misleading.
 Such appeals must be submitted in writing to the appropriate Academic Dean.

 Diplomas and Transcripts

-All degree requirements must be completed and certified by the University Registrar, and all financial obligations cleared with the responsible university offices before diplomas or transcripts bearing posted degrees are made available to students.
-All financial obligations to the University must be cleared with the responsible university offices before official transcripts will be released.
+All degree requirements must be completed and certified by the University Registrar, and all financial obligations cleared with the responsible university offices before diplomas are made available to students.

 Religious Organization Exemption Disclosure